amchess/BrainLearn/Readme.md

 ### MonteCarlo Tree Search section (experimental: thanks to original Stephan Nicolet work)
 #### MCTS (checkbox)

-_Boolean, Default: False_ If activated, the engine uses the livebook as primary choice.
+_Boolean, Default: False_ If activated, the engine uses the MonteCarlo Tree Search in the manner specified by the following parameters.

 #### MCTSThreads